jxg81/pyrkbun/README.md

 {"status": "SUCCESS"}
 ```
 Utilise help for details on all available options `pyrkbun dns example.com create -h`

+NOTE: If you attempt to update a record with no changes the API will return an error
 ### delete record
 Delete a record - Operation status will be returned